BayAreaMetro/MTCDataModel/Project-Documentation/BASIS Master Data Management/policy-mdm/regional-general-plan.md

 Note:
 Attribute Definitions can be viewed using the link above.

-This data is related to the [Parcel Geometry](https://mtc.data.socrata.com/Cadastral/Region-Parcels-2018-/fqea-xb6g) table using the joinid field.
+This data is related to the [Parcels 2018 Dataset](https://mtc.data.socrata.com/Cadastral/Region-Parcels-2018-/fqea-xb6g) table using the joinid field.